Garland appoints special counsel to investigate Biden docs

 “Here’s an individual that sat on ‘60 Minutes’ that was so concerned about President Trump’s documents … and now we find that this is a vice president keeping it for years out in the open in different locations.”

-Contradicting several fellow Republicans, he said, “We don’t think there needs to be a special prosecutor.”
+Contradicting several fellow Republicans, however, he said, “We don’t think there needs to be a special prosecutor.”

 The top Republican on the House Intelligence Committee has requested that intelligence agencies conduct a “damage assessment” of potentially classified documents.
 Ohio Rep. Mike Turner on Thursday also requested briefings from Garland and the director of national intelligence, Avril Haines, on their reviews by Jan.
 26.